-In this CodeLab, you will configure your SPA HANA, express edition instance to connect to Google BiqQuery through a Smart Data Adapter.
+In this CodeLab, you will configure your SAP HANA, express edition instance to connect to Google BiqQuery through a Smart Data Adapter.

 Log in as a sudoer user or open a new web SSH console.
 Run the following commands to install the dependencies needed to compile the unixODBC drivers.